 About the Author

 My name is Karen Shiley.
 I live in the beautiful evergreen Washington state.
 I have an adventurous spirit and love to share what I learn with everyone.
-I like science, gardening, cooking, reading, day-trips and above all else my amazing family who supply me with endless amusement and happiness.
-I originally wrote this article on September, 9th 2012.
+Some of my interests include science, gardening, cooking, reading, day-trips and above all else my amazing family who supply me with endless amusement and happiness.